2gether (band): Members

-Performances
+History

 In the movie, the band had a breakout single, "U + Me = Us (Calculus)," which they followed up with "Say It (Don't Spray It)".
-A soundtrack was released in real life, which also included songs from other fictional bands, including Whoa and Unity.
+A soundtrack was released in real life, which also included songs from other fictional bands, such as Whoa and Unity.
 The actors who played the characters did the vocals for their performances.
 They opened several shows for Britney Spears' 2000 summer tour, always appearing in character.
 Their sophomore record, though its music was used throughout the TV series, was full-length and solely performed by 2ge+her.
 Like the soundtrack, the music was comedic and satirical of pop song conventions.
 The single "The Hardest Part of Breaking Up (Is Getting Back Your Stuff)" was released before the album and charted at 87 on The Billboard Hot 100 and spent several days on MTV's Total Request Live.
 "Awesum Luvr" was also released, but failed to chart.

+In January 2001, Michael Cuccione died, and the remaining cast and crew decided not to go on without him.